Partner with Women in Transport

 Let's work together to promote diversity

 We offer a range of options to partner with us.
 Our packages are a flexible and accessible way to support Women in Transport and your organisation's equality, diversity and inclusion objectives.
-Learn more about our partnership opportunities by clicking below and contact us if you would like a meeting to discuss how we can work together.

 Diversity is good for business

-Women represent 47% of the UK workforce but gender diversity is low in the transport and infrastructure sector; just 13% of the construction sector, 20% of the transport sector and 11% of engineers are women.
-The Department for Transport’s (DfT’s) Infrastructure Skills Strategy, set out an aim to achieve gender parity with the working population by 2030.
+Women represent 47% of the UK workforce but gender diversity is low in the transport and infrastructure sector.
+Just 13% of the construction sector, 20% of the transport sector and 11% of engineers are women.
+The Department for Transport’s (DfT’s) Infrastructure Skills Strategy set out an aim to achieve gender parity with the working population by 2030.

-Based on information from the DfT, at a granular level, there are pockets of low representation across modes; 6% of pilots, 6.5% of bus drivers, 8% of drivers and 8% of rail engineers are women.
+Based on information from the DfT, at a granular level, there are pockets of low representation across modes: 6% of pilots, 6.5% of bus drivers, 8% of drivers and 8% of rail engineers are women.
 Staff turnover rates are low which also limits the ability to shift the demographics of the workforce.
 There is scarce research into the barriers for women in transport.

 The information that is available indicates some key themes including poor perceptions, stereotyping, workplace cultures, lack of support for development and progression, recruitment practices, lack of visible role models and women taking on the majority of invisible work (e.g. childcare, caring responsibilities).
 These challenges are not unique to transport but we need to work together to break down these barriers to participation and progression to drive positive change.